2003–04 Serie B

 The 2003–04 Serie B is the 72nd season since its establishment in 1929.
 It is the second highest football league in Italy.

 This 46 matchdays championship was the longest tournament in all the history of the Italian football.

 Teams

 Treviso, Avellino, AlbinoLeffe and Pescara had been promoted from Serie C, while Atalanta, Piacenza, Como, and Torino had been relegated from Serie A. Following the Caso Catania, Fiorentina was added.

+Personnel and sponsoring

 Events

 Following the Caso Catania, the league had been expanded to 24 clubs, and six special promotions were decided to descend to 22.

 Relegation play-offs were also introduced.